milankl/ShallowWaters.jl/README.md

 ShallowWaters is fully-explicit with an energy and enstrophy conserving advection scheme and a Smagorinsky-like biharmonic diffusion operator.
 Tracer advection is implemented with a semi-Lagrangian advection scheme.
 Runge-Kutta 4th-order is used for pressure, advective and Coriolis terms and the continuity equation.
 Semi-implicit time stepping for diffusion and bottom friction.
 Boundary conditions are either periodic (only in x direction) or non-periodic super-slip, free-slip, partial-slip, or no-slip.
 Output via NetCDF.

+Please feel free to raise an [issue](https://github.com/milankl/ShallowWaters.jl/issues) if you discover bugs or have an idea how to improve ShallowWaters.

 ## How to use

 You find the default parameters in `src/DefaultParameters.jl`.
 They can be changed with keyword arguments.
 Optionally, the number format `T` is defined as the first argument of `RunModel(T,...)`